malik727/snips-model-agl/README.md

 ## Customization

 To customize the NLU Intent Engine for your specific use case, you can modify the dataset files `intents.yaml` and `entities.yaml` to add new intents, slots, or entity values.
-You need to re-generate the dataset if you modify `intent.yaml` or `entities.yaml`, for this purpose you need to install [`nlu-sdk-agl`](https://github.com/malik727/nlu-sdk-agl) module.
+You need to re-generate the dataset if you modify `intent.yaml` or `entities.yaml`, for this purpose you need to install [`snips-sdk-agl`](https://github.com/malik727/snips-sdk-agl) module.
 This module is an extension of the original Snips NLU with upgraded Python support and is specifically designed for data pre-processing and training purposes only.

 After installation run the following command to generate the updated `dataset.json` file:
 ```
-$ nlu-sdk-agl generate-dataset en entities.yaml intents.yaml > dataset.json
+$ snips-sdk generate-dataset en entities.yaml intents.yaml > dataset.json
 ```

 Then run the following command to re-train the model:
 ```
-$ nlu-sdk-agl train path/to/dataset.json path/to/model
+$ snips-sdk train path/to/dataset.json path/to/model
 ```

-Finally, you can use the [`nlu-inference-agl`](https://github.com/malik727/snips-inference-agl) module to process commands and extract the associated intents.
+Finally, you can use the [`snips-inference-agl`](https://github.com/malik727/snips-inference-agl) module to process commands and extract the associated intents.

 ## Limitations